 It may also be important to consider whether the firm doing the training will be able to provide coaching after the training.
 Though not required, it will be more effective if the agile trainers and the agile coaches are on the same page.

-5. Determine Overall Agile Training Scope
+5. Determine the Scope of Your Agile Training Plan

 Training for an Agile Pilot